Group Network Hawkes Process: EMPIRICAL STUDY: A SINA WEIBO DATASET

 \section{EMPIRICAL STUDY: A SINA WEIBO DATASET}

-We now apply the proposed GNHP model to a dataset collected from Sina Weibo, the largest Twitter type online social media in China.
-In this data set, we collect posting time stamps of $m = 2,038$ users from January 1st to 15th, 2014.
-Figure \ref{degrees} gives two sample Weibo posts by James Cameron, where the posting times are highlighted in rectangles.
-The adjacency matrix $A$ of the network is constructed using the following-followee relationship observed among the users, and the resulting network density is $\sum_{i,j} a_{ij}/m(m-1) = 2.7 \%$, suggesting a highly sparse network.
+We apply the GNHP model to a dataset collected from Sina Weibo, the largest Twitter type social media in China, where we collect posting time stamps of $m = 2,038$ users from January 1st to 15th, 2014, resulting in a $T = 600$ hours. { Details of the data collection process is given in Section~B.5 of the Supplementary Material.} Figure \ref{degrees} gives two sample Weibo posts by James Cameron with posting times.
+The network adjacency matrix $A$ is constructed using the following-followee relationships among users, which gives the network density $\sum_{i,j} a_{ij}/m(m-1) = 2.7 \%$, suggesting a highly sparse network.
 Distributions of in-degrees and out-degrees of the network are given in Figure \ref{degrees}, where we can see that the in-degrees tend to be more skewed than the out-degrees.
-Such an observation is typical for a social network platform, where a few influential users may have a large number of followers but most users do not follow too many other users.
+This phenomenon is typical for a social network platform, where a few influential users may have a large number of followers but most users do not follow too many other users.